Model Railway Series – 6 – Station Departures Board

 Strip Board

-One thought on “Model Railway Series – 6 – Station Departures Board
+2 thoughts on “Model Railway Series – 6 – Station Departures Board

 1. Chris, thank you so much for this and your other series of blogposts on how you accomplished this absolutely fantastic addition to your station.
 As well as being so gracious to share your code, I have also found these really useful for me to understand your process on how you built up this project.